 Our handyman lives down the street.
 He mows our lawn, does odd jobs and has become a friend.
-He collects aluminum cans over time and and sells them to add to his meager income.
+He collects aluminium cans over time and sells them to add to his meager income.
 So we save our cans for him.
-Walking in nearby Forest Park recently I noticed after a busy weekend scores of aluminum cans in and around trash cans.
+Walking in nearby Forest Park recently I noticed, after a busy weekend, scores of aluminium cans in and around trash cans.
 So as I walk Millie, our dog, I take an extra plastic bag for cans — I already take a couple bags for Millie!
 So I cruise by the trash cans, glance in to see if cans were convenient to the surface and add them to my bag.

 One day I got ready to take a can out of the trash.
 But I stopped.
 And walked on.
 It happened again.
 There was a can.
 But I walked on.
 Why?
 I was embarrassed.

 Nearby were some ‘cool’ people.
 Other walkers in spiffy outfits, bikers, a poodle walked by with a sweet little old guy, a couple of ladies with official bundles walking into the Muni (St. Louis’ historic outdoor musical theater).
 I knew they all might see me digging into the trash.
 I was embarrassed.

 “What’s wrong with you?!”
 I asked myself.
 “It’s legitimate…it’s recycling…it’s helping our friend.
 What’s the big deal?!”

 And then it hit me.
 I WAS EMBARRASSED TO BE IDENTIFIED WITH THE POOR.

 After all, I’m NOT the kind who has to dig into the trash for what I need.
 I’m respectable.
 I’m makin’ it.
 I’m not poor.
 And they will think I’m poor.